Wulu railway station

-The Station is currently for freight traffic only, and only sees light traffic since early 2000s.

-The station has a branch line which connects Xijiao Airport, which supposedly provides fuel supply for the airport.
+The Station is currently for freight traffic only, and only sees light traffic since early 2000s.The station has a branch line which connects Xijiao Airport, which supposedly provides fuel supply for the airport.
 As a result, one may see tank cars in the station, although only on rare occasions.

-It is worth noting that Wulu railway station is of walking distance from Haidian Wuluju station, a station on Beijing Subway Line 6.
+The Wulu railway station is of walking distance from Haidian Wuluju station, a station on Beijing Subway Line 6.
 It is also in proximity of West 4th Ring Road.